High Plains Land Conservancy

 How does High Plains Land Conservancy spend its money?

 High Plains Land Conservancy directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to High Plains Land Conservancy tax-deductible?